Maurice Rollinat: Brief fame

 After its publication, he abandoned realism and worked in a very different manner.
-He joined a literary circle that called themselves Les Hydropathes, founded by Émile Goudeau, an anti-clerical group with ties to the decadent literary movement.
-Under their influence wrote the poems that made his reputation.
+He joined a literary circle that called themselves Les Hydropathes, founded by Émile Goudeau, an anti-clerical group with ties to the Decadent literary movement.
+Under their influence, he wrote the poems that made his reputation.
 In Les Névroses, with the sub-title Les Âmes, Les Luxures, Les Refuges, Les Spectres, Les Ténèbres, he showed himself as a disciple of Charles Baudelaire.
 He constantly returns in these poems to the physical horrors of death, and is obsessed by unpleasant images.
-Less outre in sentiment are L'Abîme (1886), La Nature, and a book of children's verse, Le Livre de la Nature (1893).
+Less outré in sentiment are L'Abîme (1886), La Nature, and a book of children's verse, Le Livre de la Nature (1893).

-He was musician as well as poet, and set many of his songs to music.
+He was a musician as well as a poet, and set many of his songs to music.
 Several evenings a week, Rollinat would appear at the cabaret Le Chat Noir, and there he would perform his poems with piano accompaniment.
-His gaunt and pale appearance made his portrait a favourite subject for a number of painters, and the startling subjects of his verses brought him short lived fame; at the height of his popularity he drew a number of celebrities to the cabaret to see him perform; among them were Leconte de Lisle and Oscar Wilde.
+His gaunt and pale appearance made his portrait a favourite subject for a number of painters, and the startling subjects of his verses brought him short fame during his lifetime; at the height of his popularity he drew a number of celebrities to the cabaret to see him perform; among them were Leconte de Lisle and Oscar Wilde.
 Rollinat's friend Jules Barbey d'Aurevilly wrote that "Rollinat might be Baudelaire's superior in the sincerity and depth of his diabolism".

-Rollinat married the actress Cécile Pouettre.
-He lost his reason in consequence of his wife's death from rabies; after several suicide attempts, he died in an insane asylum at Ivry-sur-Seine.
-He is buried in the Saint-Denis cemetery in Châteauroux.
+On January 19, 1878, Maurice Rollinat married Marie Sérullaz.
+But dissensions appeared in the couple and they separated in February 1882.